 - Look inwards.
 Some of your workers can be open to internal job openings but may be unaware of them.
 Be flexible — offer help with any additional training or certifications required to make the shift, for example, from front-desk worker to medical assistant.
 And stay open to remote work.
 As the pandemic fast-tracked adoption of telework, many healthcare-related roles have emerged that can be successfully delivered remotely.

 - Look outwards.
 At the same time, there may be people outside the healthcare industry who're looking forward to an opportunity to make a career shift.
 Some may even be fully qualified — think school nurses or hospitality workers for maintenance or cooking in hospitals and nursing homes.
 Casting a wider net for diverse job candidates is often an efficient tactic to mitigate staff shortages in highly competitive job markets.

 Who said you have to do all the job yourself?
 Certain tasks can be managed effectively and affordably by specialized external companies.

 - Payroll and billing — Due to safety standards and strict regulations, financial records require particular attention to detail.
 It's often easier and safer to outsource them to a professional service provider than to attend to them internally.

-- Specialized patient service — Sophisticated EMR systems like Epic can expedite almost all administrative processes in your practice, but they are hard to grasp at first.
-Hiring dedicated Epic agents eliminates the costs of training additional staff members.
+- Specialized patient service — Sophisticated EHR systems like Epic can expedite almost all administrative processes in your practice, however often it is difficult to hire receptionists that already know how to use them .
+Oursourcing your appointment calls to dedicated Epic receptionists eliminates the costs of hiring, training and managing additional staff members.

 - IT services — Whether you need to migrate your data to the cloud, implement electronic health records or transition to a new a billing system, IT integration requires the expertise most medical staff lacks.
 Additionally, most software solutions involve ongoing maintenance and support.
 Trying to provide it internally is usually more laborious and costly than obtaining support from an external professional.